ArijitRoy75/Genetic-Algorithim-for-Graph-Coloring/README.md

 # Genetic-Algorithim-for-Graph-Coloring
-It's repository for my major project on graph coloring problem as a part fulfillment of Bachelor of Computer Application.
+It's repository for my major project on graph coloring problem as a part fulfillment of Bachelor of Computer Application degree.

 Status: Work in Progress